fatihgozenc/zen-react-scripts/README.md

 ## Commands

 ### dev
-Starts project for development on `http://localhost:3000`.
+Starts project for development on `http://localhost:3000` and opens a tab in your default browser.

+#### --silent or -s
+Starts development server in the background, without creating a tab or opening the browser.
+Useful for testing.

 ### build
 Builds the react project for deployment.
 Will be placed in `./build/`